Raed-Mughaus/DrawingView/README.md

   />
 ```
 #### RasmContext
-RasmContext allows you to control the brush configuration, undo/redo, reset transformation, and more.
-You can access an already initialized rasm context from your rasmView:
+`RasmContext` allows you to control the brush configuration, undo/redo, reset transformation, and more. `RasmContext` can be accessed from `RasmView`:
 ```kotlin
 val rasmView = findViewById<RasmView>(R.id.rasmView)
 val rasmContext = rasmView.rasmContext
 ```
 #### Changing the brush
-You can use the BrushesRepository to get an already defined brush.
+You can use the `BrushesRepository` to get an already defined brush.
 ```kotlin
 val brushesRepository = BrushesRepository(resources)
 rasmContext.brushConfig = brushesRepository.get(Brush.Marker)